RedisAI/RedisAI/docs/quickstart.md

 You can compile and build the module from its source code.
 The [Developer](developer.md) page has more information about the design and implementation of the RedisAI module and how to contribute.

 ### Prerequisites
+* Packages: git, python3, make, wget, g++/clang, & unzip
+* CMake 3.0 or higher needs to be installed.
 * CUDA needs to be installed for GPU support.
-* CMake 3.0 or higher needs to be installed.
 * Redis v5.0.7 or greater.

 ### Get the Source Code